 According to the World Health Organization (WHO), mosquitoes are the worst of all disease-transmitting insects.
 They spread malaria, dengue, and yellow fever, which together cause millions of deaths annually.
-In additional to the fatal cases, hundreds of millions of people are struck by these diseases each year.
+In addition to the fatal cases, hundreds of millions of people are struck by these diseases each year.
 There are 20 million cases a year of dengue alone, with 2.5 billion people worldwide at risk of infection in more than 100 countries, and nearly half of the world’s population is at risk for malaria.

 Aside from the diseases that they carry, mosquitoes are one of the summer’s main nuisances.
 Between their incessant buzzing and the itching of mosquito bites, there are many lost hours of work, play, and sleep.
 A single female may bite a person multiple times before finding a good blood source, so people often think they were bit by multiple mosquitoes.
 The itching can continue for days, leading people to believe that they were bitten again - but killing even one mosquito can prevent days of aggregation.

 Battling mosquitoes must be handled in the most efficient way - which means taking preventative measures using the most advanced technology available.
 It’s just like people who care about their health schedule regular doctor and dentist visits complete with a variety of tests and tools.
 Mosquito prevention, which directly impacts world health, requires the same level of attention and innovation.